âGreat salespeople are relationship builders who provide value and help their customers win.â â Jeffrey Gitomer

 Phrases for Handling Objections Like a Pro

-Hereâs how to turn hesitation into conversion with the right words.
+Hereâs how you can transform reluctance into conversion with your words.

 Why it works: This phrase acknowledges the customerâs hesitation instead of brushing it off.
 When people feel heard, theyâre more open to discussion.